sveneisenschmidt/yay/docs/integrations.md

 # Validation & granting an achievement

-During runtime the application needs to know when to grant an achivement after certain actions have been performed by an player.
-To provide this functioanilty the application uses validators that check if achivement criterias are met.
-Validators are implementing [AchievementValidatorInterface](../src/Yay/Component/Engine/AchievementValidatorInterface.php), a default validator that uses the [Expression Language](https://symfony.com/doc/current/components/expression_language.html) component is provided and simplifies the evaluation of achivements.
+During runtime the application needs to know when to grant an Achievement after certain actions have been performed through a player.
+To provide this functioanilty the application uses validators that are able to tell if achievement criterias are met.
+Validators are implementing the [AchievementValidatorInterface](../src/Yay/Component/Engine/AchievementValidatorInterface.php), a default validator that uses the [Expression Language](https://symfony.com/doc/current/components/expression_language.html) component is provided and simplifies the evaluation of Achievements.
 Let us assume you want to grant achievement `mycompany-achievement-01` when a player performs the `mycompany-action-01` action five times, for this we need to extend our `services.yml` file.

 ```yaml
 parameters: ~